akshaykumar23399/hacktoberfest19/README.md

 ###### Now navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

 ## Hurray!!!
 You just got closer to completing your hacktoberfest challenge. 😃
-note :: organise community hacktober participation!
+note :: organise community hacktober participation

 ## Happy??
 Star ⭐ this Repo. 🤩